shrenil18/webreinvent_test/README.md

-Follow these steps to get your MERN stack application up and running:
+Follow these steps to get your application up and running:

 1. Backend Setup: